IDAHO SECRETARY OF STATE

 Would the lobbyist report a political contribution as an expense on their report?

-Contributions made to any legislator that are required to be reported under other provisions of Idaho's Sunshine Law are not required to be reported on the lobbyist report.
+Political contributions made to any legislator, executive official or candidate that are required to be reported under other provisions of Idaho's Sunshine Law are not required to be reported on the lobbyist's report.
 A political contribution is reported under the campaign disclosure portion of the Sunshine Law by the individual receiving the contribution.

 Previous Page